 You will need to set the following fields in the Tax Rate editor.
 The Linked Tax Rate Id should be and the Ext Tax Account Ref should map to your WET liability account.

-When you create a sales order and sync to Xero, you will see something like this:
+When you create a sales order and after you sync to Xero you will see a view in accounts link.